 Cleaning a toaster may not be at the top of your to-do list, but it’s not as hard as it may seem.
-If you use your toaster daily or weekly then it’s best to get rid of the crumbs and burnt residue that can change the taste of your toast.
-It may be a good idea to clean your kettle and toaster when you clean your kitchen so that neither is forgotten.
+If you use your toaster daily or weekly, then it’s best to get rid of the crumbs and burnt residue that can change the taste of your toast.
+It may be a good idea to learn how to clean and descale your Nespresso machine when learning how to clean a kitchen, so that the pair of appliances serving up delicious coffee and toast are both taken care of.
 If you have a toaster oven, it needs to be cleaned more frequently depending on how often you use it and if it’s used for other foods.
 This article will equip you with the cleaning tips and tricks you need to clean your toaster, so it can keep on producing the best toast.

 You Will Need:

 - Microfiber cloth

 To remove burnt crumbs and residue from your toaster, follow the 7 steps below when cleaning the inside of your toaster: